- The Shop

 What has been a fun project that you worked on recently?

 There have been lots recently!
 I am in the middle of curating an extensive fashion film exhibition for the British Council in China that will open in October.
 The exhibition will be an exploration of British-made fashion film from early cinema experiments to the current day.
 This has developed off the back of a touring fashion film programme of screenings, talks and filmmaking workshops that I’ve been working on with the British Council since November 2011.
-So far this programme has travelled to Sarajevo, Moscow, Ljubljana in Slovenia and Lagos in Nigeria.
-It will continue to tour the world throughout 2012.
+This programme has travelled to Sarajevo, Moscow, Ljubljana in Slovenia and Lagos in Nigeria, and will then tour the world.
 Meeting and working with the British Council has been a thoroughly enriching experience.
 It’s a fantastic opportunity to work and have a dialogue with creatives from all around the world.

 I have also joined a curatorial panel at the British Fashion Council.
 The panel and I launched the first UK-based Fashion Film Festival called Fash/on Film in February 2012.
 Aside from my curatorial work I have my own video projects that I’m working on.
 Fellow filmmaker Elisha Smith Leverock and I are writing our first short film together, I am in currently working on an experimental music video and two other short films.
 Very recently I joined London College of Fashion as an Associate Lecturer where I am delivering a project on fashion film.
 I am finding working with students very fulfilling.